jasonjoyce971/GOL_JAS_Framework/README.md

 # GOL_JAS_Framework
 GOL_JAS_Framework combines the old GOL_Framework and GW_Framework with customised content and tutorial wikis for the mission makers of Guerrillas of Liberation ARMA 3 tactical coop clan.
 The ultimate objective is to modify GW_Framework to have the old toolset while expanding the content and making the entire process of mission making much easier, particularly for beginners.

-# Version 0.1.2
+# Version 0.1.1
 * AAC asset spawner complete
 * EOD equipment and role changes implemented

-# Version 0.1.1
-* Accelerated import of GOL_Framework on user request
-* Basic update of GOL_Framework to make it functional.
-Settings may well need adjustment
+* Advanced Medical updated to take into account clan testing

 # Initial Version 0.1
 Changed from GW-Framework: